 Foundation studies - nine credits.

-• 5500:600 Concepts of Curriculum and Instruction or 3 basic curriculum and instruction course in one's concentration area in curriculum and instruction. • 5500:605 Seminar in Trends and Issues in Curriculum and Instruction or seminar in trends and issues in one's concentration area in curriculum a instruction or a course that cuts across curriculum and instruction (e.g., 5500:570 Multicultural Education in the United States, 5500:575 Instructional Technology Applications, or 5100:614 Planning for Technology).
+• 5500:600 Concepts of Curriculum and Instruction or 3

+basic curriculum and instruction course in one's concentration area in curriculum and instruction.

+• 5500:605 Seminar in Trends and Issues in Curriculum and Instruction or seminar in trends and issues in one's concentration area in curriculum a instruction or a course that cuts across curriculum and instruction (e.g., 5500:570 Multicultural Education in the United States, 5500:575 Instructional Technology Applications, or 5100:614 Planning for Technology

-Area of concentration within curriculum and instruction approved by the advisor - 15 credits.
+Area of con - 9 credits. centration within curriculum and instruction approved by the adv sor

-• 5500:696 Master's Project 6
+• 5500:696 Master's Project or 3-6

-5500:699 or Master's Thesis 6
+5500:699 Master's Thesis 6

-36 total hours are required.
+• 30-36 total hours are required.

-A comprehensive exam is required.
+A comprehe ensive exam is required.